nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 Evidence hierarchy refers to SGX layering where the SGX Platform Services Enclave (PSE) collects measurements of the Quoting Enclave (QE) and the Quoting Enclaves collect measurments of their respective ISV enclaves (ISVE).
-A hierarchy of Evidence consisting of a single PCE quote, one or more QE quotes and one or more ISVE quotes for each QE respectively.
+A hierarchy of Evidence consisting of one PCE Evidence, one QE Evidence and one ISVE Evidence.

 A complex device may have multiple roots of trust, such as {{-dice}}, each contributing an evidence hierarchy that results in several Evidence "chains", that together, constitute a complete Evidence hierarchy for the Attester device.

 The Evidence hierarchy should form a spanning tree that contains all Attester Evidence.
-All Attesting Environments for the device should produce the spanning tree.
-CoRIM manifests should contain Reference Values for the spanning tree so that
+All Attesting Environments within the device produce the spanning tree.
+CoRIM manifests contain Reference Values for the spanning tree so that Verifiers do not assume the spanning tree is defined by Evidence.
-Verifiers do not assume the spanning tree is defined by Evidence as a failure or comporomise within the Attester device could result in a portion of the spanning tree being omitted.
+Note that a failure or comporomise within the Attester device could result in a portion of the spanning tree being omitted.

 Example spanning tree: